 The bad news is that if you spend any amount of time online at all, it’s almost impossible to avoid coming into contact with AWS.

 Netflix, The Guardian, and Airbnb are just a few of the thousands of services built using AWS—if you’re dedicated to fully and completely removing Amazon from your life, you’ll have to limit your internet usage to sites you simply can’t live without.
-You can use this tool to check where a website is hosted, and follow these instructions to fully block your computer from accessing any site using AWS on your computer.

 (Full disclosure: ethical.net is currently hosted on AWS – but we are looking into alternative options!)

 However, if you’re simply looking for Amazon alternatives to host a site of your own on, there are plenty of options available to you:

 Kualo are a hosting service with a focus on sustainability: they’re 100% green powered, run an energy-efficient data centre and even provide home working for staff to minimise travel

 Netceteraboast a zero carbon data centre—they claim to have saved 2.4M KG of CO2 to date.
 They offer domain names, web hosting, cloud hosting, dedicated servers and data centre colocation.
 Netcetera’s UK-based Zero Carbon data centre is in the Isle of Man.

 GreenNet are a not-for-profit collective, and have been offering hosting to supporters of the environment and human rights since 1985!
 They worked with organizations such as British Naturalists Association, UNESCO, and End Water Poverty.

 Acorn Host offer green hosting for ethical businesses and organizations only, their ultimate package covers 20GB space and 500 GB bandwidth.

 💡 For more recommendations, you can check out the hosting section of our resources page.